ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 =========================

-This article explains how to connect a camera gimbal with servos to a flight controller and configure it for use with ArduPilot (in Mission Planner).
+This article explains how to connect a camera gimbal with servos to a autopilot and configure it for use with ArduPilot (in Mission Planner).

 Overview